LunarrPhase/Staff-Relations-Managment/README.md

 To use the application, follow these steps:
 1. Open your browser and navigate to `http://localhost:3000`.
-2. Log in with your credentials.
+2. - Log in with your credentials.
+    - If you don't have an account, create one then log in using one these access codes depending on your role: mR123123 (manager), hR456456 (HR), or uR789789 (staff)
 3. Use the dashboard to monitor and manage employee relations, task timesheets, and performance feedback.

 ## Key Resources